 Concurrent Training

-Multiple qualities trained simultaneously, often used year-round.
+Multiple qualities trained at the same time, often used year-round.

 Conjugate Method